weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 2. `operator` is set to define what you want to do with the value inside the path (e.g., `Equal` or `GreaterThan`, etc. See the list [here](../graphql-references/filters.html#filter-structure)).
 3. `value*` is set based on the type of the property defined in `path`.
 So, if the property in `path` is an `int`, this becomes `valueInt`, if it's a `string` it becomes `valueString`.
 The value itself is whatever you want to filter on.

-​The examples below are a bit more explanatory.
+The examples below are a bit more explanatory.

-​Let's filter for "Italian cuisine" in the `title` of the `Paragraph`.
+Let's filter for "Italian cuisine" in the `title` of the `Paragraph`.

 ```graphql
 {